CSGuides/grad-job-guide/_applying/statements.md

 For more examples of teaching statements, see the [Example Materials](exampleMaterials.md) tab.

+Overall, most teaching statements tend to look somewhat similar.
+At Wesleyan, the only place Wes went that mentioned his teaching statement at all, they mentioned that it was creative and the best one they had seen in a while.
+Given how interesting his isn't, that gives you a good idea for how low the bar is set if you want to do something personal with your teaching statement.
+Being yourself is still key, however.
+Not everyone should go for a teaching statement in which they claim not to be nice.
+Hammad's emphasis on education results is something of an upper bound on teaching statement impressiveness, and a statement like his works well if you're aiming for a teaching job.

 ## Diversity Statement

+Since 2015, Diversity Statements (or Diversity, Equity, and Inclusion Statements) have become increasingly popular.
+These are typically 1-2 pages long and demonstrate your commitment to contributing to a supportive and inclusive environment.

+In our personal opinion, the best diversity statements focus on actions you've taken for sustainable change and support rather than meaningless platitudes.
+For example,
+Madeline talked about organizing a speaker series to expose students to different CS careers, including metrics on attendance and and the positive feedback she received.
+However, some readers may expect a diversity philosophy at the start.

+Here are a few concrete examples:

 {% assign allowed_ids = "endremad,angstadt,kleach,fry,legoues,weimer" | split: ',' %}
 {% if site.data.people %}